On May 25th 2018, the General Data Protection Regulation (GDPR) comes into effect.

 This European regulation is designed to better protect citizens from data breaches and privacy violations.
 The new law is amongst other things stipulating how companies must handle their customers' data.

 Many of our customers chose Greenhost exactly because privacy has always been one of our core values.
 As a result there are not many significant changes we have to make.
-However, we do want to take the opportunity to scrutinize some of our designs and see in which ways we can still do better in safeguarding your privacy.
+However, we do want to take the opportunity to scrutinise some of our designs and see in which ways we can still do better in safeguarding your privacy.

 Which steps will Greenhost take